nicolasambroise/Udacity_MobileWeb_client/README.md

 3. Click Add Web Site and give it a name, and add the path to the folder where your website is located.
 4. In IP address use * and pick the port 8000.

-_Note about port :_ This website works with whatever port is picked

 _Enable WebP on IIS :_ [help] (https://www.itnota.com/serving-webp-image-iis/)
 1. Launch IIS Manager.
 2. Click on your main server on the left pane to make sure we're making the change on a server level (as opposed to a site level).
 Then click on the MIME Types.